atantos/LexicalGravityExperimental/results.md

 ## `get_ngrams_dictionary`

-The `get_ngrams_dictionary()` function accepts a dictionary of type `Dictionary`, implemented by `Dictionary.jl`.
+The `get_ngrams_dictionary()` function  returns a dictionary of type `Dictionary`, implemented by `Dictionary.jl`.
 Benchmarking results do not show a big difference, although there is a slight improvement on time and allocations, although am not so sure how these changes will scale.
 I guess we would need to check with far more data to be able to say something more definitive.
-However, am confident that by using the `Dictionary` type, things are much more convenient, as far as I saw.
+However, even if there is no statistically significant difference in the performance for bigger data, I am confident that by using the `Dictionary` type, things are much more convenient, as far as I saw.

 ```julia
 julia> @btime get_ngrams(s,3)